hanabi/hanabi.github.io/Beginners.md

 ### Save Clues

 * *Save Clues* can only be given to cards on chop.
 You can't give a *Save Clue* otherwise!
-* The team must give save the following cards:
+* The team must save the following cards:
   * All 5's
   * Unique 2's
   * Critical cards (meaning that the other copy is discarded)